 Such a delicious letter, and yet how characteristic of John Adams insight.
 So much then for Abigail Adams suggestion.
 Its growth and development into one of the major phases of modern life need not detain us.
-Those whom have shared in its progress equally with those who have feared its dangers are now results and furfects. concerned in its evaluation.
-We jump the years to 1919, when Brooks Adams, descendent of Abigail comes forward wiht his criticism and judgement of what he calls the feminint movment of our times.
-It is of interest not alone because it comes from a descendent of Abigail Adams but also because it kexexetrate emerges from one of the most significant strains in American history, a strain of thought and a standard of disinterestedness to which we must return from our prodigal journey of ruggedly anquisitive individualism.
+Those who have shared in its progress equally with those who have feared its dangers are now concerned in its results.
+We jump the years to 1919, when Brooks Adams, descendant of Abigail comes forward with his criticism and judgment of what he calls the feminist movement of our times.
+It is of interest not alone because it comes from a descendant of Abigail Adams but also because it emerges from one of the most significant strains in American history, a strain of thought and a standard of disinterestedness to which we must return from our prodigal journey of ruggedly acquisitive individualism.

-In that remarkable book, The Degredation of Democratin Dogma, in which Henry Adams sets forth a Philosophy of History, Brooks Adams writes an introduction under the heading of "The Heritage of Henry Adams."
-In this Kenry Introduction, Brooks Adams, in speaking oh Henry Adams attitude towards the Reformation, says, "He found the 'Reformation most antagonistic, chiefly, I think, because of the Puritan attack on women; for it was during the reformation that the Virgin was dethroned, and according to his theory, I take it, that the degredation of woman began.
-Now as a lawyer and a historian , I insist that society as an organism has little or no interest in woman's reason. but its very existance is bound up in her instincts.
+In that remarkable book, The Degredation of Democratic Dogma, in which Henry Adams sets forth a philosophy of History, Brooks Adams writes an introduction under the heading of " The Heritage of Henry Adams".
+In this Introduction, Brooks Adams, in speaking of Henry Adams' attitude towards the Reformation, says,- " He found the " Reformation antagonistic, chiefly, I think, because of the Puritan attack on women; for it was during the Reformation that the Virgin was dethroned, and according to his theory, I take it, historian, I insist that society as an organism has little or no interest in woman's reason.
+But its very existence is bound up in her instincts.
 Intellectually, woman's reason has been a matter of indifference to men.
-As an intellectual competitor she has never been formidable; but maternity is a monopoly .
-It is the passionate instinct which is the cause and the effect of maternity, and which enables women to serve their great purpose as the cement of society.
-As an intellectual being, as the modern feminist would make her, she has only the importance of a degraded boy, though she is far more dangerous to society than such a boy would be, who would be relatively harmless. " Page 112.
+As an intellectual competitor she has never been formidable; but maternity is a monopoly.
+It is the passionate instinct which is the cause and the effect of maternity, and which enables women to serve their great purpose as the cement of society."